-The University of Tennessee did not provide adequate internal controls in one area that was reported in the prior two audits
+The University of Tennessee did not provide adequate internal controls in one area that was reported in the prior four audits

-For the third consecutive year, the University of Tennessee did not design and monitor effective internal controls in one area.
-We observed conditions at both the Knoxville and Martin campuses that were in violation of university policies and industry-accepted best practices, including a system-wide condition that affected both campuses.
-The control deficiency at the Martin campus was repeated from the prior two audits.
-The control deficiency at the Knoxville campus and the system-wide deficiency was repeated from the prior audit.
-Although management has taken steps to correct the system-wide condition and the condition at the Knoxville campus, that corrective action was not sufficient.
-Management has not taken steps to correct the condition at the Martin campus.
+For the fifth consecutive year, the University of Tennessee did not design and monitor effective internal controls in one area.
+We observed conditions at the Martin campus that were in violation of university policies and/or industry-accepted best practices.
+Although management has taken steps to correct the condition at the Martin campus, that corrective action was not sufficient to fully resolve the deficiencies.

 Ineffective implementation of internal controls increases the likelihood of errors, data loss, and unauthorized access to university information.
-Pursuant to Standard 4.40 of the U.S. Government Accountability Office's Government Auditing Standards, we omitted details from this finding because they are confidential under the provisions of Section 10-7-504(i), Tennessee Code Annotated.
+Pursuant to Standard 6.63 of the U.S. Government Accountability Office's Government Auditing Standards, we omitted details from this finding because they are confidential under the provisions of Section 10-7-504(i), Tennessee Code Annotated.
 We provided the university with detailed information regarding the specific conditions we identified, as well as the related criteria, causes, and our specific recommendations for improvement.